0xmigi/versatile-wallet-connection/README.md

 }
 ```

 Next here is my frontend I want users to interact with the NFT minting contract.
-I import my compiled ‘lilbrydgeNFTs’ abi data and am then able to interact with my deployed contract, in this case running on my local hardhat network.
+I import my compiled ‘lilNFTs’ abi data and am then able to interact with my deployed contract, in this case running on my local hardhat network.

 ```jsx
 import { useEffect, useState } from 'react';